Refresh

 Closing thoughts

-In the past, I've come across clients and colleagues who had over a thousand email messages in their inbox, with no discernable organizational strategy beyond knowing “it's there”.
-And they just keep throwing more onto the heap.
+In the past, I've come across clients and colleagues who had over a thousand email messages in their inbox, with no discernible organizational strategy beyond knowing "it's there".
+And they just keep throwing more onto the heap, creating what Gartner's research describes as "information paralysis" - a state where the volume of data becomes so overwhelming that decision-making becomes impaired.

-But preventing information overload in communication and workflow only takes a few steps.
-When we take full advantage of what our email app has to offer and turn good email management practices into habits, we can do small things every day to avoid wrestling a behemoth down the road.
+But preventing information overload in communication and workflow only takes a few strategic steps.
+When we take full advantage of what our email applications have to offer and turn good email management practices into habits, we can implement small changes every day to avoid wrestling with an unmanageable digital behemoth down the road.
+The key is combining technological solutions with disciplined behavioral changes to create a sustainable email management system that serves your productivity rather than hindering it.